Many of our clients have questions about uninsured motorist (UM) insurance:

 Since California only has an average number of uninsured motorists, UM coverage here isn’t too expensive.
 (It’s much higher in states like Oklahoma with a lot of uninsured drivers on the road, and lower in states with fewer uninsured drivers.)

-Of course, it depends on your particular policy.
-Overall, however, UM coverage usually won’t cost more than 10% or so of your total policy.
-This typically adds up to a few dollars a month, or perhaps a hundred extra dollars a year.
+Of course, it depends on your policy, but UM coverage usually won’t cost more than 10% or so of your total policy.
+This typically adds up to a few dollars a month, or perhaps a hundred extra dollars a year, to protect you and your family from the potential financial devastation that comes with being hit by an uninsured driver who may also be poor enough to be “judgment proof.”

 What about UIM coverage?
-It might not be as necessary as UM coverage, but it can still really come in handy in a pinch, dramatically increasing the amount of damages which you are eligible to recover, and typically doesn’t cost that much, either.
+It might not be as necessary as UM coverage, but it can dramatically increase the amount of damages you can recover.

 Is “Stacking” Insurance Allowed in California?

-Stacking is a method by which you can increase the limits of a UM or UIM policy, so that it covers more than it would have otherwise.
+Stacking is a method by which you can increase the limits of your UM or UIM policy, so that it covers more than it would have otherwise.

-Other states allow stacking, but they often have different restrictions and stipulations on the process.
-Before attempting to stack in any state, you should consult with an attorney and find out whether it is legal, and if so, how to do it properly.
+Different states have different restrictions, so before attempting to stack in any state, you should consult with an attorney and find out whether it is legal, and if so, how to do it properly.

 How Do I File a UM Insurance Claim?

 If you are filing an uninsured motorist claim in California, you will typically need to file an SR-19C form.
 This is the form by which you obtain documentation from the DMV proving that the other driver was uninsured.
-We’ve written an article which goes into a bit more detail about the SR-19C form, which you can read here.
+You can read about that here.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.